Generic Name: aripiprazole (AR i PIP ra zole)

 What is Abilify?

-Abilify is not for use in psychotic conditions that are related to dementia.
-Abilify may cause heart failure, sudden death, or pneumonia in older adults with dementia-related conditions.
+Abilify is not approved for use in psychotic conditions related to dementia.
+Abilify may increase the risk of death in older adults with dementia-related conditions.

 high cholesterol or triglycerides (a type of fat in the blood);